 Snorkle with Cape Fur Seals

-I’ve said it before and I’ll say it again, but there are some serious adventurous things to do in Cape Town.
-From Seal Snorkeling to Canyoneering, and even bungee jumping off the world’s highest bungee bridge there is no way you will go bored in this city.
-Out of all those adventures in Cape Town, one of our favorite days when we went swimming with Cape Fur Seals.
+I’ve said it before, and I’ll repeat it, but there are some seriously adventurous things to do in Cape Town.
+From Seal Snorkeling to Canyoneering and even bungee jumping off the world’s highest bungee bridge there is no way you will go bored in this city.
+Out of all those adventures in Cape Town, one of our favorite days was when we went swimming with Cape Fur Seals.

 Surf in Muizenberg